chauncey-garrett/mailmate/README.md

 	~/Library/Application Support/MailMate/Resources/KeyBindings

 NOTE: You may need to make the KeyBindings folder if you don't already have one.
-See [installation](#installation) below.
+See [Installation](#installation) below.

 #### Some comments about `gmail.plist`